LifeAnalysis/spt-index/docs/scratchpad.md

    - Used purple theme for CDP card to distinguish from DEX (blue) and Lending (green)

 **Outcome:**
+- Verified: Zero em dashes remain in the codebase (confirmed via grep search)
 - More professional, readable text throughout the site
+- Consistent use of "N/A" for missing data
 - Complete methodology documentation now covers all three protocol types
 - Consistent visual hierarchy with the three-column methodology grid
+- No linter errors introduced